Thursday, February 18, 2016

 My husband has always loved history and visiting the battlefields, history museums, and reading every plaque and card about each display.
 I, on the other hand, love to be set free from the past.
 Not that the past was bad, I just like doing something new and making new memories.

 The travel to the locations has always been the adventure for me, not always the destination.
-But the older I get, I am beginning to see the truth, not only in the future or the present, but in the past.
+However, the older I get, I am beginning to see the truth, not only in the future or the present, but in the past.
 The clear, cold fact is 'time stands still for no one.'

 We took a trip not long ago to my 'old' home place.
 Yes, it was old then, being built in the 1800s by Gen. John Coffey.
 But it was a place of grandeur in it's day, a big, white, southern home sitting upon a big hill, overlooking the Tennessee River.
 The bricks were painted white to match the columns and the tall ceilings were to keep it cool in the hot Alabama summers.
 The long, tall windows could be opened to let the night's breeze from the river come through the house.